jayanthkoushik/alphanet/paper/sections/5_conclusion.md

 accuracy.
 Consequently, these methods continue to suffer from low accuracy for data-poor classes, and an accuracy imbalance across data-rich and data-poor classes.
-In contrast, our method, AlphaNet, provides a rapid _post-hoc_ correction that can sit on top of any model using classifiers.
+In contrast, our method, AlphaNet, provides a rapid post hoc correction that can sit on top of any model using classifiers.
 This simple method greatly improves the accuracy for data-poor classes, and re-balances classification accuracy in a way that overall classification accuracy is preserved.
 AlphaNet is deployable in